 Pupils in Years 7-9 follow a curriculum that is closely matched to both the statutory demands of the National Curriculum and the academic needs of the individual.
 The following subjects are offered in Key Stage 3: English Language and Literature, Maths, Science, ICT, History, Geography, Art, RE, PSHE, PE, Design Technology and Music.
 Specialist intervention is offered in literacy and numeracy in order to support pupils to make the necessary progress and consolidate their learning.

-Pupils are offered opportunities to visit a wide variety of workplaces and operations, including Kirkley Hall, Seven Stories and Ouseburn Farm.
+Pupils are offered opportunities to visit a wide variety of workplaces and operations, including Kirkley Hall, Scotswood Garden and Ouseburn Farm.

 The central feature of the Enrichment programme in Key Stage 3 is the school’s involvement in a Forest School project, in which pupils engage in outdoor learning on a twice-weekly basis.
 The sessions are designed to develop confidence and resilience though a hands-on learning experience in a woodland or natural setting.

-There are also regular opportunities to engage in sporting activities such as football coaching, climbing wall and swimming lessons.
+There are also regular opportunities to engage in sporting activities such as horse riding, indoor climbing, and e-sports.

 Key Stage 4

 In addition to statutory courses in PE and PHSE, students in Years 10 and 11 study a core curriculum of English, Maths, Science and ICT, gaining accreditation at a variety of levels from Entry Level to GCSE in relation to the ability level of the individual.
-This is supplemented by a range of additional subjects, which are offered either within the core offer or as option subjects; the current subjects on offer are Additional Science, History, Art, Child Development, iMedia, Business Studies, Statistics, Environmental Studies and Sports Leaders.
+This is supplemented by a range of additional subjects, which are offered either within the core offer or as option subjects.
+The current subjects on offer are Additional Science, English Literature, History, Art, Child Development, Health and Social Care, Music, Business Studies, Statistics, Environmental Studies, Sports Leaders and Photography.

-All pupils are referred on medical grounds and a bespoke package of education is tailored around their individual needs.
+For pupils who are referred on medical grounds, a bespoke package of education is tailored around their individual needs.
 The hours of learning students are deemed well enough to access is agreed and reviewed by the medical referee each half term.

-In the summer term of Year 10, all pupils are offered the opportunity to complete a one-week work experience placement, organised in conjunction with Connexions.
-Further vocational providers also support our Key Stage 4 pupils, such as NACRO, Ouseburn Farm, NE1Can, Department of Work and Pensions and Food Nation by offering a variety of opportunities, such as helping students develop work-related skills, preparing job applications, conducting mock interviews and supporting individuals in finding part-time employment.
+A range of vocational providers also support our Key Stage 4 pupils, such as NACRO, Ouseburn Farm, NE1Can, Kirkley Hall and Newcastle United Foundation.
+They offer a variety of opportunities, such as helping students develop work-related skills, preparing job applications, conducting mock interviews and supporting individuals in finding part-time employment.

-In Year 11, the main focus of the Enrichment programme is supporting pupils in both achieving qualifications at the end of Key Stage 4 and in making the transition to the next stage of their education or employment training.
-We work closely with partner organisations, such as Newcastle College, to offer opportunities for pupils to experience what different education and training providers have to offer by facilitating visits to open events, organising visits to a variety of sites and departments, arranging interviews etc. We also support with dealing with the pressures of exam stress, offer a study skills and revision programme and offer additional study opportunities in the lead up to the end of their Key Stage 4 studies.
+In Year 11, the main focus of the careers programme is supporting pupils in both achieving qualifications at the end of Key Stage 4 and in making the transition to the next stage of their education or employment training.
+We work closely with partner organisations such as Newcastle College to offer opportunities for pupils to experience what different education and training providers have to offer.
+We facilitate visits to open events, organise visits to a variety of sites and departments, and help to arrange interviews.
+We also support with dealing with the pressures of exam stress, offer a study skills and revision programme, and offer additional study opportunities in the lead up to the end of their Key Stage 4 studies.